 Plan Your Audio Before You Start

-During the planning process for your video, consider and keep a detailed list of what sound you’ll want in your video.
+During the planning process for your video, come up with a detailed list of the sounds you’ll want in your video.
 This is probably easiest just after the storyboarding phase.

-- Location sound (people speaking, phones ringing, anything that is needed for narrative effect)
+- Location sound – the hum of conversation in the background, phones ringing, traffic, anything that is needed for narrative effect

-- Ambient sound/Room Tone (the sound atmosphere natural to the environment where filming takes place)
+- Ambient sound or room tone – the sound atmosphere natural to the environment where filming takes place

 If you need to tweak any of these in post-production editing you can, but this takes skill and time.
 The most efficient method is to know in advance what sounds you’ll need, and to place microphones in the right locations to pick them up.
 Doing this without getting the mic in the shot is the tricky part.